skip to main content

 The big question you’re probably asking yourself is: Do I need a Wi-Fi 7 router right now?

-Besides, Wi-Fi 7 client devices—smartphones, tablets, laptops, and so on—are pretty scarce right now, anyway, even though Wi-Fi 7 routers and mesh systems have been around since Q1 2023.
-The 10Gbps wired connectivity has been around for a while, too, but 1Gbps and 2.5Gbps Ethernet are still the norm in the wired devices we use.
+The thing with Wi-Fi 7 is that compatible client devices—smartphones, tablets, laptops, and so on—are still pretty scarce, even though Wi-Fi 7 routers and mesh systems have been around since Q1 2023.
+The 10Gbps wired connectivity has been around even longer, but Gigabit Ethernet and 2.5 Gigabit Ethernet are still the norm in the wired devices we use.

-Sure, I saw the benefits of Wi-Fi 7’s reduced interference reflected in my Wi-Fi 6 and Wi-Fi 6E benchmarks, but I honestly can’t see that being the sole reason to upgrade to a Wi-Fi 7 router or system right now—even more so if you can’t even upgrade your devices.
+Yes, I see the benefits of Wi-Fi 7’s reduced interference reflected in my Wi-Fi 6 and Wi-Fi 6E benchmarks, but I honestly can’t see that being the sole reason to upgrade to a Wi-Fi 7 router or system right now—even more so if you can’t even upgrade your devices.
 Plus, if you never plan to upgrade your internet connection beyond 1Gbps, there’s really no reason for Wi-Fi 7 other than to toss large files between your devices over Wi-Fi.

 With all that said, Wi-Fi 7 may be overkill for your needs right now.
 In fact, Wi-Fi 6E may be your best option—that is, until Wi-Fi 7 becomes the new norm, and we’re looking at Wi-Fi 8 with starry eyes.